EllaPham/TEIT/index.md

 From real problem above, we outline the requirements for TEIT project as below:

-* General tools emulate a lot of scenarios.
+* **General tools emulate a lot of scenarios**.
 First, focusing on static scenarios (e.g. home automation, building automation,...), then, gradually shifting to dynamic scenario (e.g. traffic, fleet management, battlefield,...)

 * **Extensibility:** clear interfaces that could be added more new features

 * **Usability:** quick and simple configuration.
 Tools need “small and beauty”  and give user a lot of options.

-* In future, it could combine with other tool (SALSA) in order to give standard templates.
+* **In future**, it could combine with other tool (SALSA) in order to give standard templates.
 For example, user needs a template for a 10-storey building, 5 rooms/floor, XYZ sensors/room, it could be generate a testbed quickly.
 These requirements will be used to evaluate the system and to guide the development process.

 ### 4. EVALUATION METHODS